What is this white stuff in olive oil? A look at frozen EVOO.

 Since consumer are not often used to products in their natural state, they often get put off by this sort of reaction in their oil.
 (I mean, floating particles in your liquids does seem a bit ick).

 Due to this, some producers can "winterise" their oil to prevent this from happening.
+Winterisation is an extra process that involves chilling and filtering to remove waxes and other substances.

 However, we work with the natural, high-quality state of fresh extra virgin olive oils so our producers DO NO put their oils under high temperatures.
 This means the molecules don't break like in some other oil treatments, and therefore it can solidify in cold.